 Anyone who has worked in a sales-related role, whether in Woodland Hills or elsewhere, will know that commission can make up a huge amount of your pay packet.
 With pay structures in these roles tending to mean that employees rely on the commissions they generate to boost their wages to the level needed to support themselves and their dependents.
 Oftentimes, a very low basic wage is offered alongside these commissions, rendering it impossible for the workers in question to stay solvent without the commissions they are due.
-On one hand, commission makes it easy for talented sales people in a lucrative industry to earn a great living, on the other, it enables unscrupulous employers to withhold monies owed for flimsy reasons.
+On one hand, the commission makes it easy for talented salespeople in a lucrative industry to earn a great living, on the other, it enables unscrupulous employers to withhold monies owed for flimsy reasons.
 As our Woodland Hills failure to pay commissions attorneys can confirm, employers regularly try to dismiss employees purely to avoid paying out the commissions they have earned.

 If you have been treated in this way by an employer, speak to one of our lawyers immediately.
-Not only will we hold your employer accountable for their unlawful actions, we will recover the commissions you are due, in addition to any applicable compensation.
+Not only will we hold your employer accountable for their unlawful actions, but we will also recover the commissions you are due, in addition to any applicable compensation.

-Although our Woodland Hills failure to pay commissions attorney will need to discuss your individual circumstances with you before confirming definitively, if you have earned commission in line with the terms of your contract, but have not been paid them, you may be entitled to pursue these through the courts.
+Although our Woodland Hills failure to pay commissions attorney will need to discuss your individual circumstances with you before confirming definitively, if you have earned a commission in line with the terms of your contract, but have not been paid them, you may be entitled to pursue these through the courts.
 California employment law regards different types of commissions in different ways, but your JML Law attorney can easily ascertain your eligibility to file a lawsuit.

-To provide a general overview, commission is considered a form of wages where the employee has sold the product or service, and had the commission calculated as a percentage of the value of the sale.
-Employees earning commission in this way could pursue unpaid commissions as unpaid wages.
+To provide a general overview, the commission is considered a form of wages where the employee has sold the product or service and had the commission calculated as a percentage of the value of the sale.
+Employees earning a commission in this way could pursue unpaid commissions as unpaid wages.
 Conversely, where the employee is not directly involved in the sale, this will generally not be the case.
 To illustrate the difference, a sales assistant with a sales target may find that their commission is considered a wage, whereas a car mechanic may not.

 When you have complied with the terms of your contract and earned commission accordingly, you are entitled to be paid this amount.
-If your employer has dismissed you, or otherwise made it difficult or impossible for you to recover what you are due, you could benefit from the legal expertise of our Woodland Hills lawyers.
+If your employer has dismissed you or otherwise made it difficult or impossible for you to recover what you are due, you could benefit from the legal expertise of our Woodland Hills lawyers.

 At JML Law, we will provide you with a Woodland Hills failure to pay commissions attorney who will fight to secure the compensation you are owed.
 We will also work to secure coverage for your legal fees and court costs.
 Our team is standing by to help you today.
 You can contact us by clicking here or calling us at 818-610-8800 for a free consultation.

 Every case is unique and needs to be evaluated by our experienced lawyers.
 If you have been injured in a work-related accident.